What are New Hampshire's child custody laws?

 When two parents separate and want to create a parenting agreement (formerly referred to as "custody"), that is called a "parenting plan."
 These plans outline how the two separating parents or individuals will co-parent together once a separation is finalized.
 Parenting plans recognize the importance of maintaining some aspects of the familial unit when it comes to raising children, and addresses the rights of both the child and his or her parents.
 These are often seen and treated as a collaborative effort.

-If you feel like it's impossible to agree on your parenting plan, our experienced New Hampshire child custody lawyers at Burns, Bryant, Cox, Rockefeller & Durkin, P.A. are here to help.
+If you feel like it's impossible to agree on your parenting plan, our experienced Dover and Portsmouth child custody lawyers at Burns, Bryant, Cox, Rockefeller & Durkin, P.A. are here to help.

 When a couple is separating and there are children involved in the situation, a parenting plan typically serves as the formal legal agreement outlining each parent's rights.
 Usually, each parent will have some physical access to the child, and a joint/shared schedule may be drawn up that involves the custody of the child.
 This may come in the form of primary residential placement, but sole custody is usually reserved for situations where one parent is deemed unfit.